Chia-Network/chia-docs/docs/protocol/networking-protocol.md

 For example: `dig dns-introducer.chia.net`.

-More DNS introducers will be recruited in the future; check the [chia-blockchain GitHub repository](https://github.com/Chia-Network/chia-blockchain 'chia-blockchain on GitHub') for updates.
+More DNS introducers will be recruited in the future; check the [chia-blockchain repository](https://github.com/Chia-Network/chia-blockchain) for updates.
 The introducer is only contacted at initial launch of the application, or if the peer database has no good peers.

 ## RPC